This is Ray Bernard’s 2022 list of physical security industry product and system hardening guides.

 - Dahua: Security policy and hardening best practices

-- Eagle Eye Networks: Cyber Safe Best Practices, cybersecurity blog, and Cyber Lockdown feature
+- Eagle Eye Networks: Blog – including cybersecurity resources, and Camera Cyber Lockdown White Paper (PDF download)

 - Hanwha Techwin: the Cyber Security page has a Network Hardening Guide, and Cyber Security guidance white paper, and their Security Vulnerability Disclosure Policy